indiqusdocs/apiculus/docs/Subscribers/ToolsandUtilities/ManagingCustomTemplatesandImages.md

 ![Managing Custom Templates and Images](img/ManagingCustomTemplatesandImages2.png)

-You can delete the image by clicking on the delete icon present and the rightmost corner.
+You can delete the image by clicking on the delete icon present at the rightmost corner.
 You can also check the status by clicking on the image name.

 	![Managing Custom Templates and Images](img/ManagingCustomTemplatesandImages3.png)